ise-uiuc/magicoder/README.md

 <details>
 <summary> <strong> Magicoder's Ability to Use External Libraries </strong> </summary>

 We create the following example that requires models to use external libraries for the certain task.
-While our **Magicoder-*S*-DS-6.7B** successfully follow the instruction in the example, both **deepseek-coder-6.7b-base** and **deepseek-coder-6.7b-instruct** tend to miss some requirements in the instruction.
+While our **Magicoder-*S*-DS-6.7B** successfully follow the instruction in the example, **deepseek-coder-6.7b-base** tend to miss some requirements in the instruction.

 Prompt:
 ```
 Write a gradio application for the following use case: Take an input image and return a 45 degree clockwise rotated image.
 You should also add text description under the output showing the rotation degree.
 ```

 This instruction is challenging because our **Magicoder**'s fine-tuning dataset **does not** contain the library "gradio" that is necessary for this task.
-Here are the gradio applications that **Magicoder-*S*-DS-6.7B**, **deepseek-coder-6.7b-instruct**, and **deepseek-coder-6.7b-base** construct respectively:
+Here are the gradio applications that **Magicoder-*S*-DS-6.7B** and **deepseek-coder-6.7b-base** construct respectively:

 - **Magicoder-*S*-DS-6.7B**: **Correct!** It successfully performs the 45-degree rotation on the input image in the **clockwise** direction.
 As required in the instruction, it **adds the text description** under the output.